World Bank's Zoellick to step down, U.S. eyes spot

 Zoellick, who discussed the selection process with the board in a two-hour meeting on Wednesday, said the first step was for the board to call for nominations.
 "An open process is important," he said.

 Speculation has been rife over who might take the job when Zoellick departs.
-Possible U.S. candidates include Secretary of State Hillary Clinton and former White House economic adviser Lawrence Summers.
-The State Department said Clinton would not be taking the job.
+Possible U.S. candidates include Secretary of State Hillary Clinton and former White House economic adviser Lawrence Summers, but the State Department said Clinton would not be taking the job.
 "She has said this is not happening," spokeswoman Victoria Nuland said.

 Emerging market and developing countries have campaigned hard in recent years to break Europe's grip on the top position at the International Monetary Fund and the United States' hold on the presidency of the World Bank.